 JOIN THE CAMPAIGN!

-Most of my adult life I have been in ministry and public service.
-I am a minister, missionary, professor and the dean of students at Ozark Bible Institute in Neosho.
-Helping people has been my passion in life!
-I currently serve as the board president of our local pregnancy resource center, and I am a long-time advocate for the right to life.
-My wife, Naomi, and I have been married seventeen years, and we have four beautiful daughters.
+Most of my adult life I have been in service to others.
+I am a minister, missionary, former professor and dean of students at Ozark Bible Institute in Neosho.
+I previously served as the board president of our local pregnancy resource center, and I am a long-time advocate for the right to life.
+My wife, Naomi, and I have been married nineteen years, and we have four beautiful daughters.
 Natalie, Nicole, Sylvia, and Sydney.
-As a husband and father, family values are not only very important to me – they define who I am.
-Whether it is religious freedom or excellence in education, I am ready to fight for our values in Jefferson City.
+As a husband and father, family values are not only very important to me – they also define who I am.
+Whether it is religious freedom or excellence in education, I will continue to fight for our values in Jefferson City.

 I also own a small construction business where I specialize in artisan trim-work.
 I am a person who applies a vigorous work ethic to everything I do and one who takes the time to produce a quality project with an extraordinary focus on the details.
-As a small business owner, I understand firsthand the challenges of government overreach and unnecessary regulation.
-Lower taxes, cutting back red tape, and reducing government regulation and bureaucracy are priorities of mine.
-As an avid firearms enthusiast and outdoorsman, the 2nd Amendment is an integral part of who I am, and the defense of our personal liberties requires constant vigilance.
+I understand firsthand the challenges of government overreach and unnecessary regulation.
+Lower taxes, cutting red tape, and reducing government regulation and bureaucracy are priorities of mine.
+As an avid firearms enthusiast and outdoorsman, as well as a strong supporter of the constitution, I always will support your 2nd Amendment right to bear arms and defend your personal liberties.

-In 2016, I entered the world of politics via small-town city government – running for city council in Neosho and winning by a large margin.
+In 2016, I entered politics via small-town city government – running for city council in Neosho and winning by a large margin.
 The people were behind me because I stood up for them, and I represented the values they care about.
 A year later, I was elected unanimously by the city council to be the Mayor of Neosho.
 Almost immediately, we faced challenges.
 An unprecedented flood affected hundreds of residents in our city, a tornado hit the northern part of town, and our community became the target of an anti-religion organization, who demanded we take down a cross that has been in our city park since 1930.
-Leadership during these times of crisis has been crucial, and the people believe I have represented them well and governed with a steady hand.
-I have worked to bring people together and find working solutions.
-The people who elected me know that I listen and will respond.
+Leadership during these times of crisis has been crucial, and the people believe I represented them well and governed with a steady hand.
+I worked to bring people together and to find workable solutions.

 Because of Liberty,